Strawberry Goat Cheese Salad

 Quick Tip: Serve right after dressing the salad

-What Makes Goat Cheese And Strawberry Salad Taste Good?
+What Makes Strawberry Goat Cheese Salad Taste Good?

-For the best-tasting strawberry goat cheese salad, use in-season strawberries that are firm and full-flavored.
+For the best-tasting goat cheese and strawberry salad, use in-season strawberries that are firm and full-flavored.
 Goat cheese is preferred, but in a pinch, you can use feta.
 The homemade dressing is slightly thick, coating the arugula without making it soggy.
-Add-ons such like sliced almonds and my pickled shallots adee texture and make this a memorable strawberry summer salad for hot days.
+Add-ons such as sliced almonds and my pickled shallots add texture and make this a memorable strawberry summer salad for hot days.

 Why This Salad Works